rudolfochrist/zel/README.md

 ### MELPA

-If you installed from MELPA, you're done. (not on MELPA yet!)
+If you installed from MELPA, you're done.

 ###  use-package